thorian93/main/roles/journald/README.md

       - CentOS 7
       - Fedora 30

 If the combination of distribution and major version number do not match the target system, the role will fail.
-To allow the role to work add the distribution name and major version name to that variable and you are good to go.
+To allow the role to work add the distribution name and major version name to that variable, and you are good to go.
 But please test the new combination first!

 Kudos to [HarryHarcourt](https://github.com/HarryHarcourt) for this idea!